janschill/cern-solid-code-investigation/presentations/201203-solid_world/presentation.md

 * 20 years in production
 * It shows by the in-house usage that Indico has a tremendous amount of users and excellent operational quality
-* The UN uses Indico since 2016 to handle more than 160,000 participents, it is also widely used outside of CERN
+* The UN uses Indico since 2016 to handle more than 160,000 participants, it is also widely used outside of CERN
 * The application is written in Python and actively maintained by a developer team of six -->